WaheedNazir/ViewModel-ViewModel-Communication/README.md

 ### Other samples of MVVM using Kotlin

-* [View-ViewModel-Interaction] - Sample of View and ViewModel Interaction.
+* [View-ViewModel-Interaction] - Sample of View and ViewModel Interaction/Communication.
-* [Communication-ActivityFragment-ViewModel] - Sample of complete MVVM Architecture
+* [Communication-ActivityFragment-ViewModel] - Sample of communication between Activity and Fragment using ViewModel
-* [Kotlin-MVVM-Architecture] - Sample of complete MVVM Architecture
+* [Kotlin-MVVM-Architecture] - Sample of complete MVVM Architecture using Dagger2, Kotlin, MediatorLiveData, Retrofit etc.

    [Kotlin-MVVM-Architecture]: <https://github.com/WaheedNazir/Kotlin-MVVM-Architecture>
    [View-ViewModel-Interaction]: <https://github.com/WaheedNazir/View-ViewModel-Interaction>